 self.draw()

-This chapter was a dramatic rewrite of your browser’s layout engine:
+This chapter was a dramatic rewrite of our browser’s layout engine, so:

 Tree-based layout makes it possible to dramatically expand our browser’s styling capabilities.
 We’ll work on that in the next chapter.